ajeetblog/blog/_wip/2020-04-27-SecAzDoPipelines.md

 CI CD pipeline pushes your app into different environments, but as a good DevSecOps architect, you wanted to ensure **separation of concern and responsibilities**. *If secrets are stored in code in an appsettings.json file, for example, then you're creating a security risk*.

-## Follow Sepration of Concern principal
+## Follow Separation of Concern principal

 To ensure security compliance and less management overhead, you need to store sensitive information into a different component.
 By design, this component is responsible for storing and securely retrieving information.

-### Store Senstive Information away from Pipeline
+### Store Sensitive Information away from Pipeline

 Azure Key Vault allows you to manage the separation of concern using industry-standard security practices.

 Some of the features are:

 - **Secrets Management** - Azure Key Vault can be used to Securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets.